-Best Agents to use in Valorant: Every character ranked | Dexerto.com
+Best Valorant Agents to use on patch 1.12: Every character ranked - Dexerto

 - Ability 1 — Blaze (200 Creds): EQUIP a flame wall.
 FIRE to create a line of flame that moves forward, creating a wall of fire that blocks vision and damages players passing through it.
 HOLD FIRE to bend the wall in the direction of your crosshair.

-- Signature Ability — Hot Hands (1 free): EQUIP a fireball.
+- Signature Ability — Hot Hands (1 free; 2 kills for extra): EQUIP a fireball.
 FIRE to throw a fireball that explodes after a set amount of time or upon hitting the ground, creating a lingering fire zone that damages enemies.

 - Ultimate Ability — Run it Back (6 Points): INSTANTLY place a marker at Phoenix’s location.
 While this ability is active, dying or allowing the timer to expire will end this ability and bring Phoenix back to this location with full health.

-Phoenix’ flare orb makes peeking around corners a doddle, given how easy they are to bend around objects.
-Given that they blind anyone that sees the orb, they’re particularly useful for challenging multiple enemies if you're looking to open up a round.
+Phoenix’s Curveball makes peeking around corners a doddle, given how easy they are to bend around objects.
+Since they blind anyone that sees the orb, they’re particularly useful for challenging multiple enemies if you’re looking to open up a round.

 Run it Back grants Phoenix a temporary placebo life, meaning that they can peek for info without dealing with the repercussions of sitting out the remainder of the round.
-Although beware, as enemies can often snuff out your marker and can roll up for an easy kill while you’re at your most vulnerable.
+Beware though, as enemies can often snuff out your marker and can roll up for an easy kill while you’re at your most vulnerable.
+Comparing Phoenix with someone like Reyna, is there really any competition for someone who’s looking to entry frag?

 Valorant’s C-tier Agents